promatia/acts/constitution_act.md

 ### Section 5: Powers of the Senator
 The Senator holds the power to:

-- (a) propose new legislation for Promatia.
+- (a) propose new legislation for Promatia,
-- (b) propose changes to existing legislation.
+- (b) propose changes to existing legislation,
-- (c) propose a repeal or replacement of existing legislation.
+- (c) propose a repeal or replacement of existing legislation,
-- (d) appoint, terminate, and hire leaders and staff of Government Department where applicable by law, or in times of national crisis
+- (d) appoint, terminate, and hire leaders and staff of Government Department where applicable by law, in times of national crisis or disestablishment of the direct democracy,
-- (e) collectively pardon crimes or convictions.
+- (e) collectively pardon crimes or convictions, and
+- (f) vote for ratifications at a majority vote with at least `50%` approval in times of disestablishment of the direct democracy.

 ### Section 6: In case of the unavailability of the Assembly
 If the Assembly is not available for any reason in it's required capacity, the Senate may collectively pass laws, however each vote requires `75%+` approval.

 ### Section 6: Membership
 #### Paragraph 1: Number of Senators
-The number of seats available for Senate election must contain exactly **the ceiled integer of 2.5 root of the citizen population**
+The number of seats available for Senate election must contain exactly the number of Government departments

-![\lceil\sqrt[2.5]{pop}\rceil](https://latex.codecogs.com/svg.latex?%5Clarge%20Seats%5C%20Available%3D%20%5Clceil%5Csqrt%5B2.5%5D%20citizen%5C%20population%5Crceil)

 #### Paragraph 2: Senate Election System
 The direct democracy holds a continuous Instant Runoff Voting on candidates, where citizens can change their vote and preferences at any time.
 Candidates may apply through the Assembly Government Department, who must include them in the public candidate database, where citizens will be able to vote for them.